 The longitudinal clinical experience alternates between a half-day of clinical care, one week, and a half-day of a quality improvement project on the alternate week.
 There are no on-call responsibilities for this course.
-Work hours are to be documented in ETS daily.
+Work hours must be documented in the Encounter Tracking System (ETS) daily.